 In fact, one defining trait of Overlord has been his luscious lips.
 Possibly lampshaded by IDW themselves with the alternate cover for issue 15 which is basically a close-up of Overlord's lips.
 This was later confirmed by the creators, where they indicated they based his looks on the Roman/Greek busts of old, pout and all, hence the luscious lips.

 Fridge Logic: Whirl's upset about his lost hands which he used for making watches and he wants them back.
 Ratchet has shown to be able to make new hands, and even offers to give his to Whirl should he die, there was a question as to why he could not make Whirl some new ones even Shockwave replaced his claws with a hand and a gun.
-Whirl addresses this in issue 19, he keeps the claws by choice.
+This turned out to be intentional, as Whirl addresses it in issue 19; turns out he keeps his claws by choice.

 "Life's messed up.
 I'm messed up.
 I've done bad things and I continue to do bad things, because the voice telling me not to...?
 He's not said much for a while.
 And y'know what keeps me going?
 Anger.
 Anger's an insulator.
 Stops life getting too close.
 If I got myself "fixed," maybe the anger would leave me—and then I really would be screwed."